falcondev-oss/docs/packages/gha-cache-server/getting-started.md

 This patch prevents the runner from overwriting your custom `ACTIONS_RESULTS_URL`.

+For more information, see [How it works](/how-it-works).

 ::: info

-It is recommended to install zstd on your runners for faster compression and decompression.
+It is recommended to install `zstd` on your runners for faster compression and decompression.
 :::

-## 3. Using the Cache Server
+## 3. Usage

 There is no need to change any of your workflows! 🔥